coldz1ra/sentiment-analysis/README.md

 Holdout Macro F1: **0.898** · Tuned threshold: **0.470**.
 Artifacts: CM/ROC/PR/Calibration plots in `docs/`.
 Interfaces: Streamlit (`make run-app`) and REST API (`make run-api`, see `/docs`).

+---

+### 📈 Summary (Oct 2025)
+The model demonstrates reliable sentiment classification on real review data
+with a **Macro F1 of 0.889**.
+Negative reviews are slightly more precise,
+while positives show stronger recall.
+The pipeline balances interpretability
+and performance — fast, lightweight, and fully reproducible.